Skip to content

 Some newer research suggests that people who engage in regular vigorous exercise may report less severe hangover symptoms and a lower likelihood of hangovers.
 A plausible explanation is that consistent exercise supports metabolic health and sleep quality, both of which influence how the body responds to alcohol.

-Light Exercise After Drinking: The Endorphin Effect
+Light Exercise After Drinking and the Endorphin Effect

 For context, see: The New York Times.